Avvir/avvir-javascript-client/README.md

 Given a `PhotoLocation` is out of alignment with the bim either rotationally or positionally, we've provided a method on our photo api called `updatePhotoLocationPositionAndOrientation` which allows for a location to have its coordinate data updated.

+- The center of the image is aligned to a vector pointing horizontally to the north (positive Y), with positive Z being up.
+- The X axis controls pitch, the Y axis controls roll, and the Z axis controls yaw.
+- Positive pitch moves the center of the image up.
+- Positive roll rotates clockwise around the center of the image.
+- Positive yaw moves the center of the image to the left.

 ```javascript
 const Avvir = require("avvir");
 const THREE = require("three"); //helper for working with angles